 When cut and dried, those cellular pathways still stay in place and can readily transport moisture vapor too.
 Wood is referred to as a hygroscopic material because of its ability to absorb and release moisture.

-How RH and MC Relate to Each Other
+How Relative Humidity and Moisture Content Relate to Each Other

-Just like the RH of the air around it, wood naturally trends toward finding a moisture balance with its environment.
-What this means is that if the ambient relative humidity (the RH of the air around the wood) is higher than the MC of the wood, the wood will absorb some of that water vapor until the level inside the wood is at the same level as the RH of the air.
+Just like the Relative Humidity of the air around it, wood naturally trends toward finding a moisture balance with its environment.
+What this means is that if the ambient relative humidity (the amount of water in the air around the wood) is higher than the current moisture content of the wood, the wood will absorb some of that water vapor until the level inside the wood is at the same level as the RH of the air.

 If the surrounding air is considerably drier (has less water vapor) than the wood, the water vapor will move from the wood into the surrounding air.
 The rate of this exchange may mean the difference between a serious flaw in the wood and a small adjustment in the final dimensions.
 Evidence of such flaws can be a cracked floor board or one that shrinks slightly after being installed and leaves a gap between boards.